HalaAlbaqawi/ToDoList/README.md

 My favorite function is HideCompleted fun cause when I was working on it, it was interesting and little bit hard

-Also it makes my app looks so much better because when want to see what you've done on your tasks you only need to click on your donebox and then click on hide completed tasks and it will disappear.
+Also it makes my app looks so much better because when we want to see what you've done on our tasks we only need to click on our donebox and then click on hide completed tasks and it will disappear.

 ## 6- Application :